-Bruce spoke with our friends at the Tales From the Golden Road this past Sunday (January 25), focusing of course on his involvement in the “Fare Thee Well” shows.
+Bruce Hornsby spoke on Sirius XM with our friends at the Tales From the Golden Road this past Sunday (January 25).
+He focused, of course, on his involvement in the “Fare Thee Well” shows.
 We’d like to thank David Gans for his kind words about Bruuuce.com and references to our ever-popular Bruce Does the Dead series.

-Here are some of the highlights of the interview:
+Here are some of the highlights of Bruce Hornsby on Sirius XM:

 On his involvement with Fare Thee Well:

 I instantly wanted to do it.
 It’s a deep thing, from a personal, historical perspective for me.
 In the 29 years since the release of my first record, I’ve been really fortunate to have received so many calls to collaborate with amazing musicians and artists.
 There are three that are the deepest and most enduring ones, and they cover a pretty broad spectrum stylistically.
 One is Spike Lee, then there’s Ricky Skaggs and of course the Grateful Dead, probably the most intense of these collaborative ventures, since ’87 when I first started opening for them.
 So for me to be able to culminate all these years creating mayhem with these guys, by being a part of these shows, it means so much.
 It means a great deal to me, so it was an instant yes for me.

 On playing with them for the first time in a while: